-Using a risk-based approach to enforce legislation, FSCO regulates the insurance sector, including service providers who invoice auto insurers for statutory accident benefit claims; pension plans; credit unions and caisses populaires; the mortgage brokering sector; co-operative corporations; and loan and trust companies.
+Using a risk-based approach to enforce legislation, FSCO regulates the insurance sector (including service providers who invoice auto insurers for statutory accident benefit claims); pension plans; credit unions and caisses populaires; the mortgage brokering sector; co-operative corporations; and loan and trust companies in Ontario.

 FSCO's approach to fulfilling its legislated regulatory responsibilities is outlined in greater detail in its Regulatory Framework.
 Accountable to the Minister of Finance, FSCO also seeks approval for its projects and direction through the Agency Business Plan and reports back on its core activities through its Annual Report.

-Section 11 of the Financial Services Commission of Ontario Act, 1997, requires that FSCO publish a statement each year setting out its proposed priorities and the reasons for adopting these priorities.
+Section 11 of the Financial Services Commission of Ontario Act, 1997 (FSCO Act), requires that FSCO publish a statement each year setting out its proposed priorities and the reasons for adopting these priorities.

 - Canadian Association of Pension Supervisory Authorities (CAPSA)